 Ivan has a small life within the glass walls of his domain in the Exit 8 Big Top Mall and Video Arcade.
 He watches TV and spends time with Bob, a stray dog, and Stella, an elephant.
 He makes art using crayons and paper given to him by his owner, Mack.
 He doesn’t think of his early life or his far away home in the jungle.
 And then Ruby, a baby elephant comes to the Big Top Mall, and everything changes.
 The mall is the wrong place for Ruby, and it’s up to Ivan to make everyone see that.
-He must find a way to show the humans where he … Continue reading →
+He must find a way to show the humans … Continue reading →

 All sixteen year-old America Singer wants is to save her earnings as a musician and begin a new life with her secret love, Aspen.
 Her family, especially her social-ladder-climbing mother would never approve of America marrying a class beneath them, and when Aspen withdraws from the relationship because of the class difference, America despairs.
 Though she once considered it a nightmare, being chosen for the Selection, a group of girls spirited away to the palace from which the prince will choose a bride, now seems like America’s only escape from her heartache.